bdvsnaidu/ASSESSMENT-4/README.md

 # ASSESSMENT-4
-Creating a smart contract with 2 or 3 functions and integrating it with the frontend.
+Creating a smart contract with 2 or 3 functions and integrating it with the front end.

 # Description
-We will be building a smart contract with some functions and will be integrating with the frontend part.
-So we can make the changes required with the help of the icons present in the frontend application so that it will be connected with the backend(meta mask wallet).
-The basic idea is that in the frontend we will be importing the Web3 and establish a connection with the Etherium network.
-For this project we will install some extra softwares like Node js and Metamask.
-Node js is a javascript runtime environment and library for running the web applications.
-Metamask is a cryptocurrency wallet used to interact with the etherium blockchain.
-The main thing to etablish a connection with the frontend is that Contract address and the ABI (application binary interface).
-We added some extra function that is calculator, it performs operations like addition, subtraction and multiplication.
+We will be building a smart contract with some functions and integrating it with the front-end part.
+So we can make the changes required with the help of the icons present in the frontend application so that it will be connected with the backend (meta mask wallet).
+The basic idea is that in the frontend we will be importing Web3 and establishing a connection with the Ethereum network.
+For this project, we will install some different software like Node js and Metamask.
+Node js is a javascript runtime environment and library for running web applications.
+Metamask is a cryptocurrency wallet used to interact with the Ethereum blockchain.
+The main thing to establish a connection with the front end is the Contract address and the ABI (application binary interface).
+We added an extra function which is the calculator, which performs operations like addition, subtraction, and multiplication.

 # Getting started